sushiltanwar018/sushiltanwar018/README.md

 Senior iOS Developer with ~10 years of experience building scalable, secure, enterprise-grade mobile applications using Swift, SwiftUI, UIKit, and Objective-C.

-Currently working on enterprise healthcare applications for Pfizer via McKinsey & Company.
+Lastly worked on an enterprise healthcare applications for Pfizer via McKinsey & Company.

 ---